Beatrice of Portugal, Countess of Alburquerque: Life

-Beatrice was born in 1354 in Coimbra.
 Beatrice's entitlement to be considered an Infanta of Portugal is debatable.
 Some historians consider her a natural daughter of Peter I, so that title could never be attributed to her.
-Other opinions assert that the death of Inês de Castro was ordered by Peter's father Afonso IV of Portugal; after inheriting the throne, the Prince admitted that he had married Inês secretly, and she was thus a lawful Queen of Portugal.
+Other opinions assert that after inheriting the throne, the Prince admitted that he had married Inês secretly, and she was thus a lawful Queen of Portugal.

 Beatrice became Countess of Alburquerque when she married Sancho Alfonso of Alburquerque in 1373.
-Beatrice held this title for a year, until her husband died on 19 March 1374.
+Beatrice held this title for a year, until her husband died on 19 February 1374.

 Children

-Beatrice and Sancho Alfonso of Alburquerque had two children:
+Beatrice and Sancho Alfonso of Alburquerque had one daughter: